Semyon Firin

-Semyon Grigoryevich Firin (Russian: Семён Григорьевич Фирин; June 30, 1898 – August 14, 1937) was a Soviet officer in the intelligence services OGPU and NKVD.
+Semyon Grigoryevich Firin (Семён Григо́рьевич Фи́рин; June 30, 1898 – August 14, 1937) was a Soviet officer in the intelligence services OGPU and NKVD.
 Later in his career, he was a leader in different Gulag forced labor camps, named by Alexsandr Solzhenitsyn as one of "the main henchmen of Stalin and Yagoda, the main overseers of the Belomor, six hired killers" responsible for the deaths of tens of thousands of people in the construction of the White Sea–Baltic Canal.
 He was executed during the Great Purge in 1937.

 Early life

 Firin was born to a poor Jewish family.
 His original surname was Pupko.

 He worked at a factory in Vitebsk.
 During World War I he was drafted into the army but deserted.

 Revolutionary career

 In 1917 he took part in revolutionary events in Petrograd and Moscow.
 Drafted into the army, he deserted again after being sent to the front in the third special division.
 Engaged in political activities.
 In 1918 he joined the Bolsheviks.

 During the Civil War, he led partisan sabotage units in Lithuania, then was transferred to the intelligence department of the headquarters of the Western Front, where his duties included the organization of partisan-sabotage detachments behind enemy lines.